coleenquadros/configuration/docs/dba/postgresql-rds-instance-major-version-upgrade.md

 ```

 Monitor the upgrade in AWS console.
 AWS will run a pre upgrade check and upgrade may not proceed if pre upgrade check fails.
 The AWS docs linked above have troubleshooting steps if you run into errors with pre upgrade checks.

+### Enable Terraform Resources (tf-r) integration in Production using Unleash

+Enable tf-r in production using unleash once upgrade is complete.

 ### Scale UP the application